conda-incubator/conda-pypi/docs/architecture.md

 workflows without requiring modifications to conda itself.

 The plugin registers several hooks with conda's plugin system.
-The subcommand hook adds the `conda pip` subcommand to conda through `conda_pypi.plugin.conda_subcommands()`, providing both `conda pip install` for installing PyPI packages with conversion and `conda pip convert` for converting PyPI packages without installing them.
+The subcommand hook adds the `conda pypi` subcommand to conda through `conda_pypi.plugin.conda_subcommands()`, providing both `conda pypi install` for installing PyPI packages with conversion and `conda pypi convert` for converting PyPI packages without installing them.

 The plugin also registers a post-command hook that extends conda's existing